ADACS-Australia/2023-03-20-Coding-Best-Practices-Workshop/_episodes/FunctionsClassesAndOO.md

 We have already created some of our own functions earlier in this workshop.

 ## Functional or OO programming?
-Python allows us to work in an OO paradigm, but also in a functional or programatic paradigm.
+Python allows us to work in an OO paradigm, but also in a functional or programmatic paradigm.
 (In fact we are able to use a hybrid as well).
 Note that PEP8 doesn't make any recommendation about which of these paradigms should be used!